jsonql-org/jsonql/packages/constants/README_TEMPLATE.md

 You can also use the included `constants.json`, if you are not using Javascript to develop your module.

+_As of 0.4.0, we no longer export the brower.js (it creates more problem then it solve)_

 We split up the constants into sections:

 - base